GSA/challenges-and-prizes/_historical-challenges/samhsa-opioid-recovery-app-challenge.md

 winner-solution-title-9: ''
 memberIdeaSubmissionAllowed: false
 showTitle: true
+description: '<p>Are
-description: 'Please check out our DevPost site for more details on applying for this Challenge    &nbsp;    <strong>medication-assisted treatment for opioid use disorders</strong>    Are you good at creating user-friendly mobile apps for smartphones?
+  you good at creating user-friendly mobile apps for smartphones?
 Do you like to make a positive difference in the lives of others and in our nation’s communities?
 Then we’re looking for you to work on this challenge!
-Just as there are apps to help people with diabetes manage their disease, people in recovery from opioid use disorder could benefit from an app that provides features and information that support their recovery.
-Addiction is a chronic brain disease.
+Just as there are apps to help people with diabetes manage their disease, people in recovery from opioid use disorder could benefit from an app that provides features and information that support their recovery.</p><p>Addiction is a chronic brain disease.
 Those who suffer from a substance use disorder need help to change their behavior and learn new strategies to maintain health.
 They can get this help with treatment—with the care of doctors and substance use disorders treatment providers.
 Treatment can help people stop using substances.
   It helps them get through withdrawal and cope with cravings.
-Treatment also helps address other harmful behaviors that are not conducive to recovery.
-Just as important, treatment helps people address life issues they might have that can trigger relapse, such as feelings of low self-worth, a bad situation at work or home, a co-occurring mental disorder, or spending time with people who use drugs.
-In short, treatment helps people move into healthy lifestyles—into a new way of living which is referred to as recovery.
-Treatment may include medication.
+Treatment also helps address other harmful behaviors that are not conducive to recovery.</p><p>Just as important, treatment helps people address life issues they might have that can trigger relapse, such as feelings of low self-worth, a bad situation at work or home, a co-occurring mental disorder, or spending time with people who use drugs.
+In short, treatment helps people move into healthy lifestyles—into a new way of living which is referred to as recovery.</p><p>Treatment may include medication.
 Medication-assisted treatment (MAT) is treatment that includes the use of medication along with counseling and other types of support.
 Treatment that includes medication-assisted treatment is an important option for opioid use disorder.
 Medication-assisted treatment can reduce